gourav6m17/doctor_app/README.md

 # Doctor Appointment Application in Flutter

-An app for taking online booking appointment for a doctor at your home.
+An app for taking online booking appointment for a doctor at your home and you can take consultation.
+This application is linekd with Firebase for Authentication, Firestore Database

 ## Getting Started